minexew/GA330-libretro/README.md

 Then, to build everything:

-- compile GA330 core via CMake. this also generates thunks for miniSYS (bleh)
+- compile GA330 core via CMake. this step also generates thunks for miniSYS (bleh)
 - compile minisys (`make -C minisys`)
 - run/debug GA330 core via your libretro host

 ## Debugging ARM code

 Currently unsolved.
-Unicorn is based on QEMU, but QEMU GDB stuff is probably not usable there.
-So use `printf`.
+Unicorn is based on QEMU, but QEMU GDB stuff is probably not usable there. `printf` is your friend!

 ## Memory map